-However, due to the enormous profits that many drugs promise to pharmaceutical companies, testing may not be as thorough or stringent as possible.
-Many of the drugs that have been involved in litigation recently were not extensively tested.
+However, due to the enormous profits many drugs promise to pharmaceutical companies, testing may not be as thorough or stringent as possible.
+Many drugs that have been involved in litigation recently were not extensively tested.
 For example, Zofran was once marketed to pregnant women—despite never testing its effects on unborn children.

 Choose Seasoned Litigators with a History of Results

 When measuring risk vs. benefit in court, your attorney must be experienced in handling complex, multi-layered litigation.
 The Simon Law Firm, P.C. uses a vast network of medical experts to build the most robust case possible.

 If you or a loved one was harmed due to a drug or medical device’s effects, speak with the St. Louis medical device injury attorneys at The Simon Law Firm, P.C.
 We have decades of experience handling complex product liability and medical malpractice cases for patients nationwide.
 Our St. Louis-based legal team can represent you aggressively and effectively, fighting for the resources you need to recover from your injuries.

 How Long Do I Have to File a Lawsuit?

 One of the most important things you need to know if you’ve been injured in an accident is how much time you have to file a claim.
 In Missouri, the statute of limitations for filing an injury claim is five years from when the injury occurred.